14 DC Christmas Markets You Need to Shop Local

 Winterfest at Wunder Garten

-Address: 1101 First St NE, Washington, DC 20002
+• Address: 1101 First St NE, Washington, DC 20002

-This pop-up market takes place at the Wunder Garten bier garten during afternoons the last three weeks of December.
+This pop-up market takes place at the Wunder Garten bier garten throughout the month of December.
 All 13,000 square feet of indoor/outdoor space is packed with holiday decorations.
 Enjoy a spiked cider in the main pavilion or explore the “Polar Tunnel” interactive art installation.
-Stop by Little Stable, the new pop-up restaurant for some traditional cheese fondue.
-Winterfest even has its own Christmas tree lot where you can pick out your tree and feel good about your purchase—proceeds benefit Pathways to Housing D.C.

 Janney Winter Market at Tenley WinterFest

-Address: 4130 Albemarle St NW, Washington, DC 20016
+• Address: 4748 Wisconsin Avenue, NW, Washington, DC 20016

 This yeti-themed holiday fair began ten years ago as a student craft market.
 Since then, it has grown to more than 30 businesses and community partners, and has nearly 100 vendors of all ages.
 Pick up some handmade art, crafts, jewelry and sweet treats made by kids and adults alike.